Negotin: The second half of the 19th century

 Until the formal declaration of independence in 1878, Negotin had achieved very much in a build-up of its position as a regional cultural, education and religious center.
 The first state school was opened in 1824, followed by a gymnasium in 1839.
 In time, the old Church of Our Lady became too small for the bishop of Negotin, so a grand new cathedral church was built in 1876.

 At the same time, many Negotinians went to famous European universities, seeking education and enlightenment, e.g., Stevan Mokranjac, one of the five most important Serbian composers and Đorđe Stanojević, a physicist and an astronomer who later became University of Belgrade Rector.

 Cultural life thrived, with many choral and other artistic societies.
 Most of the educational institutions had been opened in a matter of months after being opened in Belgrade (e.g., public library).
 In this period the idea of moving the town to the banks of the Danube first took a stronghold with the government and local officials.
 This has never happened, although other administrations have tried to do this.
 The town was simply too big for moving.
-Still, Negotin was not far from the Danube, only about 4 miles, so river transportation was possible for its trade.
-However, the town's position had a serious disadvantage — it was very close to the Danube, but lower than the river, so it had always been surrounded by many swamps and ponds.
+Still, Negotin was not far from the Danube, only about 12 km, so river transportation was possible for its trade.
+However, the town's position had a serious disadvantage — it was very close to the Danube, but just a few metres above the level of the river at its highest, so it had always been surrounded by many swamps and ponds.

 In the meantime, the town of Zaječar, being much closer to Niš and, therefore, to the rest of Serbia, was slowly taking over as a regional center.
 This advantage became much clearer especially with the construction of the railroad.
 Negotin was, though, more to the north and thus closer to Belgrade and the rest of Serbia, but those roads led through inaccessible mountain terrain, whereas it was much easier to go to the south, so Zaječar was, in terms of transport, much better off than Negotin.
 Until the beginning of the First World War, Zaječar had overtaken Negotin in terms of size and importance.

 The two dynasties' vying for power, resulting with, in 1903, rebellious officers killing the king and queen of Serbia, Aleksandar Obrenović and Draga Mašin, had little impact on the fate of the town.
 The Balkan Wars of 1912–1913 didn't bring much to this area.
 However, units from this part of the country took part in almost all the battles of both wars, earning respect and glory.